ArkadiuszKubiak/JNI_TUTORIAL/README.md

 ### What is CMake?

-CMake is an independent, industry-standard build system that generates platform-specific build files (Makefiles, Visual Studio projects, etc.).
+CMake is an independent, industry-standard build system that generates platform-specific build files (Makefiles, etc.).
 It provides:
 - **Complete independence** - Can be used without Gradle for C++ projects
-- **Platform flexibility** - Works on Linux, macOS, Windows with native tools
 - **Better debugging** - More detailed control over compilation process
 - **Reusable** - CMake scripts can be used in other projects
 - **Industry standard** - Widely used in C++ ecosystem